Close

 Tourist and Visitor Visas

-Short-term tourist visas allow stays up to 90 days within a 180-day period for leisure, sightseeing, and personal visits.
-Long-term visitor visas accommodate extended stays exceeding 90 days, requiring additional documentation including accommodation proof and financial guarantees.
+Short-stay tourist visas (Type C) allow stays up to 90 days within a 180-day period for leisure, sightseeing, and personal visits.
+Long-stay visitor visas (Type D) accommodate extended stays from six to twelve months, issued with single, double, or multiple entries, requiring additional documentation including accommodation proof and financial guarantees.

 Business and Commercial Visas